NPR called "Some Things Have a Name" one of their "20 New Songs From Nashville You Must Hear Now."

 Kimberly released two independent records, the self-titled Kimberly Kelly and Sweet Time Dreamin’, as she continued to pound the red dirt in Texas, quickly becoming a favorite of audiences and her peers.

-Kimberly Kelly stands 5’2’’ with perfectly feathered hair, bell bottoms and a belt buckle almost as big as her personality.
+Kimberly Kelly stands 5’2’’ with perfectly feathered hair, flared jeans and a belt buckle almost as big as her personality.

 With her megawatt smile and unmistakable throwback style, she lights up every room she enters.
 But don’t let the glamorous Farrah Fawcett-inspired hair fool you: this girl is the country music you’ve been missing.